cupid-ide/cupid/nuopcdocs/cap.rst

 16, ``"IPDv00p1"`` stands for "Initialize Phase Definition version 00 phase 1".
 The
 value for the parameter ``userRoutine`` is the name of the subroutine that should be executed for the phase (e.g., ``InitializeP1`` on line 16).
-This subroutine appears later on in the cap.
-Note that the actual name of the registered subroutine is entirely up to you, although a particular signature (parameter list) is required.
+This subroutine appears later on in the cap and the name of the registered subroutine is entirely up to you.
-(More on that below.)

 At this point, don't worry too much about what happens during each phase, just know that some phases are not provided by NUOPC and so must be written